Martha Nix Wade

 Martha Nix Wade (born September 26, 1967) is an American actress, best known for her roles as Janice Horton on the NBC daytime soap opera Days of Our Lives and Serena Burton on the CBS drama The Waltons.

 Personal life

-Wade began acting at an early age.
+Born on September 26, 1967 in Orange County, California, Wade began acting at an early age.
 At age 7, she landed the role of Janice Horton on the NBC daytime soap opera Days of Our Lives.
 While experiencing success as a child actress, Wade was being sexually molested by a neighbor.
 She details how she overcame the abuse in her 2011 autobiography, My Secret Life: A Truthful Look at a Child Actor's Victory Over Sexual Abuse.
 She and her husband, Gary, are the parents of 2 children.
 On January 15, 2021, Martha and Gary's son, Ryder, was tragically killed in a motorcycle accident as he was leaving water polo practice at Concordia University of Irvine.
 The family has established the Ryder Wade Foundation to distribute income for charitable purposes.